 George W. Haywood

 George W. Haywood has been a private investor since 1998.
 Haywood previously held leadership roles with: Moore Capital Management (1994 – 1998) and Lehman Brothers (1982 – 1994).
 Haywood has been an Independent Director of Denny's Corporation since September 2011.
 He served as an Independent Director of Federal National Mortgage Association (2016 – 2018).
 Haywood has also held positions with a variety of nonprofit organizations such as St. Albans School, New School University, Mannes College of Music, Public Theater-New York Shakespeare Festival, and Poly Prep School.
 He is a former member of the Visiting Committee of Harvard College.

 Haywood received a Bachelor of Arts degree in Biology from Harvard University (1974) and attended Harvard Law School.
 He lives in Washington, D. C.

 Rhonda’s long and distinguished career in American journalism has been recognized with numerous Peabody, Polk, duPont, Edward R. Murrow, Overseas Press Club, IRE and Emmy awards.
 The longtime Chief Investigative Producer of the ABC News Brian Ross Investigative Team, she is now the Executive Investigative Producer for the Law & Crime Network.
-Together with Ross at ABC News she won seven duPont Awards, six Peabodys, six Polk Awards, the 2014 Harvard Goldsmith Prize and 17 Emmys for work that challenged powerful key figures, uncovered corporate fraud, governmental and human rights misconduct, sexual abuse cover-ups and other scandals.
+Schwartz and her investigative team won 4 duPont Awards, 3 Peabody’s, 4 Polk Awards, the 2014 Harvard Goldsmith Prize and more than a dozen Emmys for work that challenged the powerful and changed laws, uncovered corporate and political corruption, and exposed human rights abuses in the US and abroad.